Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 What Is Work For Hire?

-Work-for-hire is work that belongs to the client.
-In other words, work you that have no ownership of.
+Work-for-hire is work that the client owns.
+In other words, you have no ownership of your work.
 Work-for-hire is common for employees.
-If you're a W2 employee, you're work is work-for-hire.
-Of course W2 employees use employers equipment and receive benefits.
+If you're a W2 employee, then your work is work-for-hire.
+Of course W2 employees use employers equipment.
+Plus these workers receive benefits.

 Work-For-Hire Photographers

 Newspapers are one example of work-for-hire photographers.
 At least they were.
 The newspaper provided equipment.
-Plus photographers were given specific assignments.
-In addition the paper paid a wage and benefits.
+Plus, photographers were given specific assignments.
+As a result, the photographer was paid wages and benefits by the paper.

 Major Flaws in Work-For-Hire

 This system had major flaws.
-For example, Pulitzer Prize winners do not own the winning work.
+For example, Pulitzer Prize winners don't own the winning work.
 Because it's work-for-hire, the newspaper owns it.
-In fact, even if they fire the winner the paper can still claim to be a Pulitzer Prize winning newspaper.
+In fact, the paper can still claim to be a Pulitzer Prize winning newspaper even if they fire the winning photographer.

 Know your worth!
-If a client isn't paying you a wage, benefits, providing equipment, and accepting liability for your mistakes they shouldn't get to own your work.
+If a client isn't paying you a wage, benefits, providing equipment, and accepting liability for your mistakes then should they own your work?

 Photographers Are Independent Contractors

 Most photographers are independent contractors.
 Work-for-hire are employees.
-However, independent contractors paying for their own insurance, equipment, and everything else they need for the job.
+Too, independent contractors pay for their own insurance, equipment, and everything else needed for the job.

-Ideally that means they have more freedom.
+Ideally they have more freedom.
 They can do the job the way they know is best.
-Yes the client still asks for specific things.
-However independent contractors should retain ownership of their work.
+Of course, the client will still ask for specific things.
+However, independent contractors retain ownership of their work.

-Ultimately, independent contractors need to know their worth.
+Ultimately, independent contractors must know their worth.
 Because this allows them to set their prices.
-If you know your worth, understand your costs, and are doing all the work to find clients, you're an independent contractor.
+If you know your worth, understand your costs, and are finding your own clients, you're an independent contractor.
 Therefore you should retain ownership of your work.

-Jobs such as driving for Lyft don't allow you to set your prices.
-Too you're not marketing your service, they are.
-As a result they don't meet the definition of independent contractors.
-This is why these companies are being forced to offer things such as benefits.
+Driving for Lyft doesn't allow you to set your prices.
+Too you're not marketing the service.
+Lyft is.
+As a result, it doesn't meet the definition of independent contractors.
+As a result, these companies are sued for benefits and wages.

 You Shouldn't Accept Work-For-Hire Jobs

-If a client isn't paying you a wage, benefits, providing equipment, and accepting liability for any mistakes you make they're not entitled to own your work.
+If they want work-for hire a client should pay you a wage, benefits and providing equipment.
+Too they should accepting all liability for any mistakes you make.
+Otherwise they're not entitled to own your work.

 Think about everything you need for any photography job.
 You need cameras, lenses, and lights.
 Plus a computer, software such as Lightroom.
 Too, you need an internet connection and place to host the client's photos.
 Unless the client is willing to provide all of these things don't accept a work-for-hire offer.